Unity-Technologies/com.unity.probuilder/Documentation~/Face_FlipNormals.md

 # ![Flip Normals icon](images/icons/Face_FlipNormals.png) Flip Face Normals

-The __Flip Face Normals__ tool flips the normals only on the selected face(s).
+The __Flip Face Normals__ action flips the normals only on the selected face(s).

 ![Inside of cube is visible after Normals change](images/FlipFaceNormals_Example.png)

-This differs from the [Flip Normals](Object_FlipNormals.md) tool, which flips the normals on every single face on the Mesh.
+This differs from the [Flip Normals](Object_FlipNormals.md) action, which flips the normals on every single face on the Mesh.